kammitama5/kammitama5.github.io/_posts/2023-02-13-Monday-February-13th.md

 with these things and thinking about them quite differently!
 - One of the things that was brought up was is type theory even necessarily the answer?
 Interestingly, in PL this was less of a thing that seemed to be questioned; things were just assumed to be done using type theory.
 A group of people believe not; maybe it can be set theory?
-An audience member (named Steven) mentioned he was working on someting else that was more analagous to algebra and the way we reason about proofs in Mathematics, and it didn't have types, because we didn't *need* types.
+An audience member (named Steven) mentioned he was working on something else that was more analagous to algebra and the way we reason about proofs in Mathematics, and it didn't have types, because we didn't *need* types.
 Incredible.
 - But what then does that mean for institutions that have been funding this particular way of thinking about proof assistants?
 That was also something that came up.